 Friday, May 24th 2019:

-Effective Monday, June 3, 2019, a formal request for reconsideration must be accompanied by a Reconsideration Request Form, which is prescribed by the Pennsylvania Board of Pardons (BOP).
+Effective Monday, June 3, 2019, a formal request for reconsideration must be accompanied by a Reconsideration Request Form This is prescribed by the Pennsylvania Board of Pardons (BOP).
 From the effective date and anytime thereafter, any request that does not include a Reconsideration Request Form will be automatically rejected by the BOP.

 Download Reconsideration Request Form

 Clinic aims to help people with criminal pasts.